amrita-pasupuleti/Portfolio-Website/README.md

 # Website created using React.js
 This is my personal website.
 It has a few different pages showing information about me, and other mini projects I did.
+The main code can be found in the src folder.